yaperos/app-nodejs-codechallenge/README.md

 * Structure not imposed by frameworks and so resilient to framework changes.
 * Currently used by Yape on Java code

+# Design
+* Usage of optimistic concurrency.
+Advantage: no need of a database transaction.

 # Technical notes
 docker-compose -f docker-compose.yml down